 High-Frequency HATS Type 5128

-HATS Type 5128 was designed with a connector side panel that includes power and signal input for the mouth, and two CCLD microphone connectors (CCLD microphones allow for inexpensive BNC cables, acquisition front end and conditioning system).
-You do not have to go fishing for cables anymore, everything is clearly labelled and easy to reach.
+HATS Type 5128 was designed with a connector side panel that includes power and signal input for the mouth, and two CCLD microphone connectors (CCLD microphones allow for inexpensive BNC cables, acquisition front end, and conditioning system).
+You do not have to go fishing for cables anymore, everything is clearly labeled and easy to reach.

 High-Frequency HATS Type 5128

-Type 5128 is especially designed to be used when high-frequency content is of importance.
+Type 5128 is designed to be used when high-frequency content is of importance.